 The huge problem with asbestos is when particles dislodge from the parent material and go airborne.
 This happened when ACM products dried out and became friable.
 Airborne asbestos contamination also happened when workers cut, fit and refit asbestos products.
 That occurred onboard cruisers that had poor ventilation as well as in shipyards when being built or maintained.

-Over 300 different ACM products were used in building United States Navy cruisers.
+United States Navy cruisers were built with over 300 different ACM products.
 These shipbuilding components were utilized across the Navy as well in all cruisers manufactured before the 1980s.
 Every ACM products presented health risks to those vets working with or around airborne asbestos fibers.

 The most common Navy vessel ACM products were:

 - Boiler room protection like blankets and fire shields

 - Electrical cable coatings and panel liners

 - Firefighting suits